Abdussamad Dasuki

 Abdussamad Dasuki (born 30 June 1978) is a Nigerian politician, economist and businessman.
-He is the current Commissioner of Finance in Sokoto State Government and served in the Nigerian House of Representatives between 2015 and 2019, representing Kebbe/Tambuwal Federal Constituency of Sokoto State.
-He is a member of the People's Democratic Party (PDP).
+He served as the Commissioner of Finance in Sokoto State Government from 2019 to 2023 and served in the Nigerian House of Representatives between 2015 and 2019, representing Kebbe/Tambuwal Federal Constituency of Sokoto State.
+He is a member of the Peoples Democratic Party (PDP).

 Early life and education

 Dasuki was born in Sokoto on June 30, 1978 to the family of His Eminence, Alhaji Ibrahim Dasuki, the 18th Sultan of Sokoto.
 He is the 13th of 27 children.

 He had his primary education at Federal Staff School, Sokoto, from 1984 to 1990.
 In 1991, he was admitted into the Nigerian Military School in Zaria, Kaduna State, which he completed in 1996.
 His tertiary education began at the Nigerian Defence Academy (NDA), also in Kaduna, in 1997.
 He was at NDA for three years before gaining admission into the University of Abuja.
 He studied for a Bachelor's degree in Economics and graduated in 2004.

 He obtained certificates including for Business Analysis at the Lagos Business School in 2008 and for Leaders in Development at the Harvard Kennedy School in 2013.
 Dasuki is an Associate of the Nigerian Institute of Management, the National Institute of Marketing of Nigeria and the Institute of Chartered Economists of Nigeria.